woodser/monero-java/README.md

 ## API Documentation

-This library follows the wallet and daemon interfaces and models defined here: https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf.
+This library follows the wallet and daemon interfaces and models defined [here](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf).

 Javadoc is provided in the [doc](doc) folder (best viewed opening [doc/index.html](doc/index.html) in a browser).